 Senior management and project teams use a series of workshops to achieve this.
 It aims to develop a work plan that will include the PMO’s objectives, stakeholders, beliefs, and acceptance criteria.

 Based on the agreed organisation objectives, this phase will determine the set of systems and processes that will support your team to perform their daily task efficiently.
 This phase is crucial to ensure an integrated approach in terms of data management across the entire organisation.
 Once the set of systems and processes have been determined, a significant effort needs to be provided by the organisation to support a smooth rollout.
 This includes extensive training for the members of the PMO as well as the project team.
 It is crucial that everyone understands the processes and their purpose.
 The system should be tailored according to the business needs as well as the team’s capabilities.

 Define Roles and Responsibilities:

 Having a clear list of who does what, when and why will help the project team to embrace the change.
-The project teams’ objective is to increase its discipline towards new processes and make sure that everyone is applying project control best practice.
+The project team’s objective is to increase its discipline towards new processes and make sure that everyone is applying project control best practices.
 As it can be a long process for organisations to commit to a controls culture, defined roles and responsibilities are crucial.

 Implement a Governance Framework:

-During the implementation phase, it is very important to ensure that the designed processes are correctly followed by project teams.
-When trying to implement such a major change in an organisation, it is only natural resistance to change.
+During the implementation phase, it is essential to ensure that the designed processes are correctly followed by project teams.
+When trying to implement such a significant change in an organisation, it is only natural resistance to change.
 It is, therefore, crucial to have full support from senior management.